13 Very Fun Relay Games

 Bonus Game: Dizzy Basketball

-Required: Basketballs, basketball hoop and baseball bats
+Required: Basketballs, basketball hoops, and baseball bats

 Players: Small to medium groups